 A large number of companies listed on the AIM are effectively penny shares.
 This is because they have a share price of less than £1, have super-small market capitalizations, and suffer from low levels of liquidity.
 While this in itself does carry additional risks, it also means that you stand to buy AIM shares at a very low per-stock price.

 In simple terms, this means that you can build a portfolio that contains a significant number of shares.
 Then, if you are fortunate enough to see your chosen group of companies perform well in the future, this would leave you with a much larger stake in the said firms.

-For example, the likes of Motif Bio PLC has a current stock price of just 0.47p.
+For example, the likes of Motif Bio PLC have a current stock price of just 0.47p.
 This means that a £100 investment would leave you with 21,276 shares.
 This is in stark contrast to major FTSE 100 shares listed on the London Stock Exchange.
 For example, AstraZeneca shares cost 9,048p at the time of writing.
 As such, a £100 investment would get you just 1 share!

 So now that you know why some investors choose to add AIM shares to their portfolio, you’re probably wondering how to identify the top AIM shares list.
-Luckily, we’ve created a the following list of AIM shares, in which we profile the best AIM shares to buy now.
+Luckily, we’ve created the following list of AIM shares, in which we profile the best AIM shares to buy now.

 1. Boohoo Group PLC

 Boohoo Group is set to become the latest success story of the AIM exchange.
 The firm is involved in the online fashion space and is specifically targeted at young buyers.
 Although Boohoo was only founded in 2006, it has grown significantly since its launch.
 For example, the firm was floated on the AIM in 2014 – at a share price of 70p.